Privacy Policy

 | Analytics data (Pulse) | Aggregated indefinitely (no personal data) | Legitimate interest |

-| Contact form messages | 12 months | Consent |
+| Contact form messages | Not stored — forwarded to our team inbox | Consent |

 | Newsletter subscriptions | Until unsubscribe | Consent |

-| Security audit logs (hashed IPs only) | 90 days active + 1 year archive | Legitimate interest |
+| Security audit logs (hashed IPs only) | Up to 180 days, then permanently deleted | Legitimate interest |

-| Server logs | 30 days (automatic purge) | Legitimate interest |
+| Server logs | Retained only as long as necessary for security and operational purposes | Legitimate interest |

 | CAPTCHA verification tokens | Expired immediately after use | Legitimate interest |